rocketbot-cl/InputForm/docs/Manual_InputForm.md

 The label data type is plain text that is displayed in the form.
 It receives the following parameters:
 - title: Text to display.
 - id: Field identifier.
-- css (optional): Bootstrap classes to apply to the element.
+- css (optional): Bootstrap classes to apply to the element (available: col-md-12, col-md-6, bold).

 Example:
 ```json